discretize/discretize-guides/builds/guardian/heal-firebrand/index.md

 Activating a Tome will replace your weapon skills and grant you 5 skill usages in the Tome.
 You can also leave the Tome early though.

-Entering a Tome has a cast time and your Skill 5 on both weapon sets can cancel skill casts so make sure to not spam the 5 button when entering the Tome or you might end up cancelling the Tome.
+Entering a Tome has a cast time and your Skill 5 on both weapon sets can cancel skill casts so make sure to not spam the 5 buttons when entering the Tome or you might end up canceling the Tome.

 Tomes also have the passive effect from the Virtues.
 Through <Trait name="Loremaster"/> those passive effects will be kept even if the Tomes are on cooldown.

-All Tomes are built in a similar way:
+All Tomes are built similarly:

 - Skill 1 creates an effect in a cone in front of you.
 - Skill 2 creates an effect around you.